 With each thing stated he calmed down a little more.

-When you are dealing with a meltdown, emotions can tend to get in the way.
+When you are handling your child’s meltdown, emotions can tend to get in the way.
 Try following these 3 steps.

 - Step back and evaluate the situation.
 Why are they having the meltdown?
 Is it because they are exhausted from going store to store?
 Are they scared of a situation you are in?
 Did they get their feelings hurt?
 If you have no idea why, then ask them what is wrong.